GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/lake/v1/README.md

 - `lake_area_frac`
 - `reach_occupancy_frac`

-These are retained for QA and diagnostics, but the Fortran `tile_lake_type` product is based on the binary any-touch fields:
+These are retained for QA and diagnostics, but the Fortran `lake_type` product is based on the binary any-touch fields:

 - `lake_presence_any`
 - `reach_presence_any`

+The variable is appended during supplemental tile attribute generation when the 30 arcsecond raster tile-id grid is available.
+If `lake_type` already exists in the nc4 tile file during regeneration, its data values are overwritten while the existing variable metadata are retained.